linto94/Stock-Market-EDA-Project-Documentation/README.md

 ## Repository Contents 📁
 Markdown file created in R to document the process used in the project it will show:
 * Scripts: R scripts for data gathering, preprocessing, analysis, and visualization.
-* Results: Output files, including visualizations and summary reports.
+* Results: Output files, including visualizations and summary findings.

 # Conclusion 🚀
 This project provides valuable insights into stock market trends and patterns, which can aid in optimizing investment strategies and enhancing portfolio performance in the technology and financial service sectors.